Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Under the AWS shared responsibility model, which of the following activities are the customer’s responsibility?
+### Under the AWS shared responsibility model, which of the following activities are the customer's responsibility?
 (Select TWO)

 - [ ] Patching operating system components for Amazon Relational Database Server (Amazon RDS).
 - [x] Encrypting data on the client-side.